a2stuff/a2d/letk/LETK.md

 MGTK::Point pos             Text origin within the control.
 .byte       max_length      Set to the maximum allowed length.

-.byte       blink_ip_flag   Set when the IP in the control should blink.
 .byte       dirty_flag      Set when the control's value has changed.

+.byte       active_flag     Internal: Set when the IP in the control should blink.
-.byte       ip_pos          Internal: Position of the insertion point .byte       ip_flag         Internal: set during the IP blink cycle while the IP is visible.
+.byte       ip_pos          Internal: Position of the insertion point .byte       ip_flag         Internal: Set during the IP blink cycle while the IP is visible.
 .word       ip_counter      Internal: counter for the IP blink cycle.
 ```